reinierdevalk/abtab/README.md

     getopt from util-linux x.y.z

-If the output shows a version that is too old, or an error like `Error: No available formula with the name "gnu-getopt"` (indicating that GNU `getopt` is not installed), proceed to Step 2.
+If the output shows a version that is too old, or an error like `bash: getopt: command not found` (indicating that GNU `getopt` is not installed), proceed to Step 2.

 ### 2. Installing and updating GNU `getopt`
+-->

 ## GNU `getopt`
 ### 1. Verifying installation